900 years of history

 Read more about the 900th anniversary in the article ‘Norbertine Order Celebrates Incredible 900-year Anniversary’, published by Catholic news magazine The Record.

-St Norbert was born in Xanten in Germany in 1080 AD.
-He was the third son in his family which was wealthy and related to the emperor, Henry V.
+St Norbert (c.
+1075-1134) was born in Xanten in Germany, the third son in his family which was wealthy and related to the emperor Henry V.

-Norbert, who was a brilliant student during his years of study, spent most of his early life enjoying the pleasures of the Imperial Court.
+A brilliant student during his years of study, Norbert spent most of his early life enjoying the pleasures of the Imperial Court.
 At that time Church affairs were very much under the influence of the wealthy nobles who formed the government.
 Norbert came to realise that it was important for the preaching of the Gospel that the Church should be free from such influence.